ReadyMouse/sub-manager/tasks/prd-subchain-platform.md

 - Edge cases: insufficient balance, insufficient allowance, non-existent subscription
 - Event emission verification

-**FR-27:** Tests MUST use Hardhat mainnet fork to test with actual PYUSD contract
+**FR-26:** Tests MUST use Hardhat mainnet fork to test with actual PYUSD contract

-**FR-28:** Tests MUST achieve >80% code coverage
+**FR-27:** Tests MUST achieve >80% code coverage

 ## 5. Non-Goals (Out of Scope)

 The following features are explicitly **out of scope** for this version:

-**NG-1:** **ZK-SNARKs/Full Privacy Features** - While the README mentions client-side encryption and future ZK privacy, full privacy implementation (encrypted metadata, zero-knowledge proofs) is deferred to future versions.
-MVP subscriptions will have public on-chain data.
+**NG-1:** **On-Chain Subscription Metadata** - Subscription details (service names, PayPal accounts) are NOT stored on-chain.
+Only payment approvals and basic subscription parameters are on-chain.
+Metadata is stored off-chain in the backend.

 **NG-2:** **Multiple Coin Support** - Only PYUSD is supported.

 **NG-3:** **Mobile Native Apps** - Web-only interface.
 No iOS or Android native applications.

-**NG-4:** **Browser Extension for Auto-Redemption** - Automated gift card redemption via Puppeteer/browser automation is a stretch goal, not required for MVP.
+**NG-4:** **Gift Card Integration** - No Bitrefill or gift card API integration.
+PayPal Payouts handle all subscription payments.

 **NG-5:** **Multi-Chain Support** - Deployment on single chain only (Ethereum mainnet or testnet), no multi-chain indexing.

-**NG-6:** **Service Provider Onboarding Portal** - No self-service portal for service providers to register.
-Services are hardcoded in marketplace for MVP.
+**NG-6:** **Service Provider Onboarding Portal** - No self-service portal for service providers.
+Marketplace shows example services for demonstration.

 **NG-7:** **Notifications/Alerts** - No email, SMS, or push notifications.
 Dashboard-only indicators for warnings and status updates.

-**NG-8:** **Fiat On/Off Ramps** - No integration with fiat payment processors.
-Users must acquire PYUSD through external means.
+**NG-8:** **Direct Fiat On-Ramps** - Users must acquire PYUSD through external exchanges.
+PayPal off-ramping is handled by the backend.

 ## 6. Design Considerations